Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1268.770686,1276.953399.md

 ### Transcript

-> will they be underground subterranean areas of the map there there are caves but depending on the context
+> will they be underground subterranean areas of the map there there are caves but depending on the context I saw someone asking about what tools